 with relations: \begin{itemize} \item $\Hom(\Young(,),\varnothing)$: $\alpha_1\alpha_3(\wedge^2E)$; \item $\Hom(\Young(|),\varnothing)$: $\alpha_1\alpha_2(\Sym_2E)$; \item $\Hom(\Young(,|,),\Young(,))$: $\alpha_5\alpha_6(\wedge^2E)$; \item $\Hom(\Young(,|,),\Young(|))$: $\alpha_4\alpha_6(\Sym_2E)$. \item $\Hom(\Young(,|),\Young())$: $\alpha_2\alpha_4-\alpha_3\alpha_5(\Sym_2E\oplus\wedge^2E)$; \item $\Hom(\Young(),\Young())$: $\alpha_3\beta_1\alpha_1-\alpha_3\alpha_5\beta_2(\wedge^2E)$; \item $\Hom(\Young(,|),\Young(,|))$: $\alpha_6\beta_3\alpha_5-\beta_2\alpha_3\alpha_5(\wedge^2E)$; \item $\Hom(\varnothing,\Young(,|))$: $\beta_2\alpha_3\beta_1-\alpha_6\beta_3\beta_1(E)$; \item $\Hom(\Young(),\Young(,|,))$: $\beta_3\beta_1\alpha_1-\beta_3\alpha_5\beta_2(E)$.

 \end{itemize}

-Using Olver's description of Pieri inclusions, (see, e.g., 1.2 of \cite{SW},) it is easy to check the above listed subrepresentations acts trivially on $p'^*\oplus_{\alpha\in B_{r,n-r}}\SCH_\alpha\cQ^*$.
-Then Proposition~\ref{prop: sym_rel} yields that these are all the relations. \end{example}
+Using Olver's description of Pieri inclusions (see, e.g., 1.2 of \cite{SW}), it is easy to check the above listed subrepresentations acts trivially on $p'^*\oplus_{\alpha\in B_{r,n-r}}\SCH_\alpha\cQ^*$.
+Then Proposition~\ref{prop: sym_rel} implies that these are all the relations. \end{example}

-\section{Pfaffian varieties of anti-symmetric matrices}
+\subsection{Pfaffian varieties of anti-symmetric matrices}